The Lower Merion Soccer Club is the result of the merger of four small soccer

 the "top level" players to play 'A' division ball and lesser talented players

-to play 'B' divisions.
+to play at a lower division.
 Also by joining forces, a solid intramural program

 could be formed since more players would mean more age divisions.

-The three finalized the merger early in 1989, deciding to call the new entity
+Ceccarelli, Hopkins and Sturla finalized the merger early in 1989 and decided to call the new entity

-"The Lower Merion Soccer Club".
-They decided that it was best to run the program
+"The Lower Merion Soccer Club."
+They also decided that it was best to run the program

-independent of Gladwyne Sports Association since Gladwyne was a multi-sport
+independent of Gladwyne Sports Association since GSA was a multi-sport

 club.
-Having an independent club would allow the program to concentrate
+Having an independent club allowed the program to concentrate

 fully on soccer.
 Ceccarelli was unanimously voted to be President of LMSC and